Longi Hi-Mo 4 solar panels review

 Technical information

 The Longi HiMo series utilises high-efficiency PERC cell technology in both half-cut cells and bifacial modules.
-The bifacial modules are the most popular in-ground mount for commercial installations.
 The HiMo 4-range modules are available in 60-cell, 66-cell and 72-cell formats, built on gallium-doped silicon in order to increase performance and reduce the degradation of cells from 0.7% to 0.45% per annum.
-This means that your Longi HiMo4 will only lose 11-13% power after 25 years, comparable to more expensive N-type solar panels.
+This means that your Longi HiMo4 will only lose 11%-13% power after 25 years, which is comparable to more expensive N-type solar panels.

 • Range: 19.5%-21.0%